JoopJ/LightningOpenGL/README.md

 Esc - Exit

-## GUI
-Methods: changes the method used to render the lightning bolt

-Line - uses colored Line primitives

-Triangle Color - uses coloured triangle primitives
+GUI - gui windows can be toggled throug the Window Menu by pressing the buttons.

 ### TODO: